 Time to read!

 If you’ve been a reader all your life, you already know the benefits of reading but for those who are actively trying to build a reading habit, start off with books that interest you.
+Reading is a great low-cost hobby to try at home.
 You are far more likely to stick to a reading habit if you enjoy it and if it doesn’t feel like homework.